pych/Meetup_Jan_Feb_2015/Topics.md

  * [multiprocessing] to exploit multi threaded multi core multi processor machine.
  * Writing a daemon/ service for windows/linux.
  * managing process using supervisord/ circusd.
+ * [oslo] developed for openstack but can be used anywhere we need config file / db / command line args / message queue interactions.